 Hydrogen-Alpha (Ha) solar observation is typically done with a dedicated Ha Telescope or a Quark.
 This type of observation, however, allows for views of the granulation on the Solar chromosphere, along with views of flares and prominences on the Solar limb.
 The telescope restricts the bandpass of light to the Hydrogen-Alpha emission line only (656 nm wavelength), which is the spectrum in which the Sun shows much of its activity.

 Calcium-Potassium (CaK) solar observation is also done with a dedicated module (diagonal) and a refractor much like a hershel wedge.
 Many times, this is used primarily in astrophotography, as the CaK emission line sits at approximately the 393 nm wavelength, which is on the edge of the visual spectrum.
 Some people are able to see detail at this line, but many cannot.
 Cameras, however, “see” it very well, resulting in excellent images that are very different than the Ha counterparts.

 What We Recommend for Solar Observing:

 Solar observation is a very unique and fulfilling aspect of astronomy.
-The Sun is an incredibly complex object, but it is very simple to observe.
-Adding a solar filter or solar telescope to your collection is a great way to extend your astronomical observing into the daytime hours.
+The Sun is an incredibly complex object, but it is very simple to observe with either a filter for your existing setup, or a new scope to specifically reveal the wonders of the Sun.
 Let Cloud Break Optics help you choose a solar observing solution that’s right for you!